-There was clear evidence of excellent teaching practice taking place at AIC.
-Staff members are enthusiastic and passionate about their curriculum and teaching and are well supported by management.
-Every staff member at AIC has a role in student learning, and they take a collegial, whole-of-organisation approach to ensuring that all students achieve.
-Teachers and students relate well to each other and students speak highly of the college's teaching staff.
+There was clear evidence of excellent teaching practice at Alphacrucis Ltd. Staff members are enthusiastic and passionate about their curriculum and teaching and they are well supported by management.
+Every staff member at Alphacrucis Ltd has a role in student learning and they take a collegial, whole-of-organisation Final Report approach to ensuring that all students achieve.
+Teachers and students relate well to each other and students speak highly of the teaching staff.
 Students enjoy the open, friendly style and have good access to the teaching staff outside of class hours.
 Students noted that staff members are responsive to the concerns or issues they raised.
 The strong rapport between students and staff is confirmed from discussions and evaluation survey outcomes.

-AIC teaching staff are well qualified in their respective disciplines, and all teaching staff hold an appropriate teaching qualification.
+Alphacrucis Ltd teaching staff are well qualified in their respective disciplines, and all teaching staff hold an appropriate teaching qualification.